Ketamine Therapy: Everything You Want to Know

 The first human ketamine trials took place in Jackson State Prison.

-Partygoers would typically snort low doses to induce energetic highs characterized by soothing relaxation, euphoria, and vivid perceptual distortions.
-High doses, on the other hand, induce dissociative effects that often result in feelings of derealization and depersonalization — referred to by recreational users as “the k hole.”
+However, the drug soon found its way into the nightlife scene as a popular club drug in the '90s, with partygoers snorting low doses to induce pleasurable highs characterized by relaxation, euphoria, and vivid alterations in perception.
+High doses, on the other hand, produced dissociative effects that often resulted in feelings of derealization and depersonalization, commonly referred to as “the k hole.”

-This powerful ability to separate oneself from reality is why ketamine is considered such a vital anesthetic in Western medicine — and why it has been included on The World Health Organization’s List of Essential Medicines since 1985.
-Today, ketamine is used in surgery rooms for the induction and maintenance of anesthesia in both animals and humans.
+Ketamine's dissociative effects are why it is considered a vital anesthetic in Western medicine and has been included on The World Health Organization's List of Essential Medicines since 1985.
+It is used in surgery rooms for the induction and maintenance of anesthesia in both animals and humans.

-Additionally, because its anesthetic effects come without the cardiovascular and respiratory depression associated with other anesthetics, all ambulances carry a supply of ketamine.
-In fact, ketamine is one of the safest drugs to administer in pre-hospital emergency care.
+Furthermore, because its anesthetic effects come without the cardiovascular and respiratory depression associated with other anesthetics, all ambulances carry a supply of ketamine, making it one of the safest drugs to administer in pre-hospital emergency care.

-The FDA quickly caught wind of recreational use and wasted no time making ketamine a Schedule III substance per the Controlled Substances Act.
-As this was happening, however, Dr. John Krystal and his colleagues at Yale were using ketamine as a psychotomimetic (i.e., a drug that is capable of mimicking symptoms of psychosis).
+However, the recreational use of ketamine caught the attention of the US Food and Drug Administration (FDA), which quickly made it a Schedule III substance per the Controlled Substances Act.
+While this was happening, Dr. John Krystal and his colleagues at Yale were using ketamine to mimic symptoms of psychosis (psychotomimetic) and inadvertently noticed its antidepressant effects.

 Ketamine and disassociation.